How to stay safe at the pool this summer

 This person should be a strong swimmer who has experience with water, and it doesn’t necessarily need to be a parent.
 If there are multiple adults present, Dr. Behrens recommends rotating the person in that role to help share responsibility.
 She adds that it’s important to always have a designated water watcher regardless of group size, even if you’re just at home.

-If you do have a pool in your yard, make sure there’s a barrier around it and that it’s kept shut to prevent a child from wandering into the water.
+If you do have a pool in your yard, make sure there’s a barrier around it and that it’s kept shut to prevent a wandering child from falling into the water.
 If you have an inflatable pool, Dr. Behrens says to empty and drain it after each use.

 Swimming can be a fun and healthy family activity but safe swimming is key.
 The AAP recommends swim lessons for children over the age of one, if medically appropriate.